mabuchilab/QNET/README.rst

 The package consists of the following components:

-1. A symbolic computer algebra package ``qnet.algebra`` for Hilbert Space quantum mechanical operators, the Gough-James circuit algebra and also an algebra for Hilbert space states and Super-operators.
+1. A symbolic computer algebra package ``qnet.algebra`` for Hilbert Space quantum mechanical operators, the Gough-James circuit algebra and also an algebra for Hilbert space *Ket*-states and *Super-operators* which themselves act on operators.
 2. The QHDL_ language definition and parser ``qnet.qhdl`` including a front-end located at ``bin/parse_qhdl.py`` that can convert a QHDL-file into a circuit component library file.
 3. A library of existing primitive or composite circuit components ``qnet.circuit_components`` that can be embedded into a new circuit definition.

 .. _Dependencies: